MarilynCan/SeatleAirbnb/README.md

 ### Project Motivation
 The motivation behind this project is aimed to uncover meaninful patterns and trend of the Seattle Airbnb dataset.
 Such as:
-- Are there any seasonal trends both listings and price over the course of a year?
+1. Are there any seasonal trends both listings and price over the course of a year?
-- How does the number of Airbnb listings and their average prices compare between different Seattle neighborhoods?
+2. How does the number of Airbnb listings and their average prices compare between different Seattle neighborhoods?
-- What are the most common amenities offered by Seattle Airbnb hosts?
+3. What are the most common amenities offered by Seattle Airbnb hosts and how they affect the price?

 ### Dataset
 The dataset used in this reposity is the "Seattle Airbnb Open Data"  available on kaggle, which provides information about Airbnb listings in Seattle.